DLR-VF/UrMoAC/README.md

 ## Support and Contribution

-The tool is under active development and we are happy about any interaction with users or dvelopers.
+**UrMoAC** is under active development and we are happy about any interaction with users or dvelopers.

 ## Authors

-The tool has been developed at the [Institute of Transport Research](http://www.dlr.de/vf) of the [German Aerospace Center](http://www.dlr.de).
+**UrMoAC** has been developed at the [Institute of Transport Research](http://www.dlr.de/vf) of the [German Aerospace Center](http://www.dlr.de).

 ## Links

-Please visit the <a href="https://github.com/DLR-VF/UrMoAC/wiki/index">wiki</a> for further information.
+You may find further information about **UrMoAC** at the following pages:
+* a complete documentation is located at <http://urmoac.readthedocs.io>;
+* the recent as well as the previous releases can be found at <https://github.com/DLR-VF/UrMoAC/releases>;
+* the source code repository is located at <https://github.com/DLR-VF/UrMoAC>;
+* the issue tracker is located at <https://github.com/DLR-VF/UrMoAC/issues>;
+* you may start a discussion or join an existing one at <https://github.com/DLR-VF/UrMoAC/discussions>.

+## Legal